Purandar Singha: Family and descendants

 In 1848 CE, the title of Charing Raja was conferred on Kandarpeswar.
 During the Indian Rebellion of 1857, he was suspected of disloyalty.
 He was placed under arrest, with his agent Maniram Dewan Barbhandar Barua who was then in Calcutta petitioning the Governor-General for the restoration of the Ahom kingdom to Kandarpeswar Singha.
 As a result of the trial, he was sent to Alipur and then to Burdwan to be detained there as a state prisoner.
 Maniram Dewan was executed on February 26, 1858 CE.

 Kandarpeswar was afterwards released and granted a pension of 500 rupees per month; he died in Guwahati.
 His two sons, Kumudeswar and Nareswar, with his wife Rani Kamalapriya, had died during their father's lifetime, and his daughter Troilokyeswari Aideo survived him.
-He is an ancestor of Ranjan Gogoi, the 46th Chief Justice of India.

 Character and legacy

 Contemporary chroniclers are of the opinion that since Purandar Singha had passed his childhood through economic hardships during his father's exile in Bengal, he was very much attracted to money and wealth.
 This explains the accusations which he had faced during both of his reigns.
 During his first reign, Purandar Singha and his father Brajanath Gohain, after being defeated by Burmese, fled to Guwahati taking all the valuables from the Royal treasury worth 3.5 million rupees, due to which the next ruler Chandrakanta Singha faced economic hardship in gathering mercenaries and maintaining the army to fight Burmese.
 During his second reign, as tributary prince under British, it was found that Purandar Singha was busy gathering personal wealth, instead of taking care of administration, which resulted in the growth of corruption among his officials.
 Some historians also stated his character as stubborn and firm from the fact that he refused to accept any pensions or grants from British Government.
 His son, Kameswar Singha also refused to accept pension from the British Government.
 Some sources said that it was actually Maniram Dewan who advised both father and son not to accept any pension, since it might weaken their petition to restore their kingdom.